StefanWyszynski/2009-simple-2d-physics-engine/README.md

-# This is my old simple project (created in 2009) ported from J2ME to android now.
+# This is my old simple project (created in 2009) ported from J2ME to android.
 I didn't make any changes
-# in the base code of physics engine, so it contains comments in Poslish language.
+# in the base code of my very OLD physics engine, so it contains comments in Poslish language.

-This is implementation of SAT (Separating Axis Theory)
+This is implementation of SAT (Separating Axis Theory) basic 2D physics and colission detection

 ### License